peterbe/hashin/README.rst

 Version History
 ===============

+0.11.5
+  * You can now pass PEP-0496 Environment Markers together with the package name, and they get passed into the ``requirements.txt`` file.
+    Thanks @meejah

 0.11.4
   * PackageErrors happening in CLI suppressed just the error message out on stderr.
 No full traceback any more.